Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 ## Case study: the Western Desert

 The Western Desert covers 200,000 square kilometres.
-Development in the Western Desert has increased significantly in the past century or so, with Las Vegas (NV) and Phoenix (AZ) home to several million residents, and act as extremely popular tourist destinations for international travelers.
+Development in the Western Desert has increased significantly in the past century or so, with Las Vegas (NV) and Phoenix (AZ) home to several million residents, and act as extremely popular tourist destinations for international travellers.
 In more arid areas, the population density is sparse, allowing developments.
 These include:

 ### Farming